ScottFeichter/node-essentials-scott/assignments/assignment11-testing.md

 6. The name must be valid (3 to 30 characters).

+7. If validation is performed on a valid user object, error comes back falsy.

 Create another describe stanza for taskSchema, with the following tests:

-7. The task schema requires a title.
+8. The task schema requires a title.

-8. The title must be valid.

 9. If an `isCompleted` value is specified, it must be valid.